tromp/cuckoo/README.md

 A hybrid ASIC solution for Cuckoo Cycle pairs a bunch of DRAM chips with a small low-power ASIC, which needs to run just efficient enough to saturate the limited DRAM bandwidth.
-In terms of solutions per Joule of energy, this should be reasonably efficient mining platform.
+In terms of solutions per Joule of energy, this might be reasonably efficient mining platform.
-Adding such chips to existing devices, using already present DRAM as a sunk cost, makes for a cost effective mining platform.
+Adding such chips to existing devices, using already present DRAM as a sunk cost, could make for a cost effective mining platform.

 An indirectly useful Proof of Work
 --------------
-Although running the latency bound solver requires an order of magnitude less memory, current low-latency memory ASICs such as RLDRAM3 and QDR-IV SRAM are over an order of magnitude more expensive.
+Although running the latency bound solver requires an order of magnitude less memory, current low-latency memory ASICs such as RLDRAM3 and QDR-IV SRAM are at least an order of magnitude more expensive.
-Cuckoo Cycle provides strong incentives to making low-latency memory affordable enough to tip the scale, benefitting many applications beyond mining.
+Cuckoo Cycle provides incentives to making low-latency memory affordable enough to tip the scale, which could benefit many applications beyond mining.

 Cycle finding
 --------------